VasylTsv/ForthX16/README.md

 are quite simple but they would take too much RAM just for names.

 ### File-Access words
+All File-Access words are supported, but not all of them work completely or at all on some platforms.
+Check platform-specific notes for details
 ```
 ( (extended) BIN		CLOSE-FILE	CREATE-FILE	DELETE-FILE	FILE-POSITION FILE-SIZE	INCLUDE-FILE
 INCLUDED	OPEN-FILE	R/O			R/W			READ-FILE	READ-LINE	REPOSITION-FILE RESIZE-FILE